Hair Loss

 Although not all of these treatments require prescriptions, it is highly recommended to consult with a professional dermatologist or medical team before beginning any new medication.

-So — does finasteride regrow your hair?
+So — can you regrow your hair?

 The answer is that it depends.
 The medication has been proven as a powerful preventative to hair loss, with several reports of increased regrowth from patients.
 But as with any medication, your mileage may vary.